highcharts/highcharts/docs/sonification/advanced-mapping.md

 **Human readable note names:**

 Note pitches can be declared both as numbers or as human readable strings.
 As numbers, they denote a semitone offset from the "c0" note.
-As strings, they take the form "<note><octave>", for example `a5`, `Eb4`, or `g#7`.
+As strings, they take the form `<note><octave>`, for example `a5`, `Eb4`, or `g#7`.

     mapping: {
         volume: 0.7,